 Therefore, when we read a passage that gets wielded against our gay brothers and sisters, we must always ask the text: What is the specific crime here?
 It is never enough to say, “Um, its homosexual, that settles it, let’s move on.”
 That distances us from God, the writer and the text.
 It may indeed be something bad — and likely is — but it’s something other than homosexuality per se.

-If it’s true that homosexuality, as we know it today, is not addressed in scripture, and responsible exegesis does not allow us to tear a passage from its context to replace it in another age for convenience — then the big question remains: What were these passages addressing?
-What did the passages originally mean to the author and the original intended audience?
+If it’s true that homosexuality, as we know it today, is not addressed in scripture — and responsible exegesis does not allow us to tear a passage from its context to replace it in another age for convenience — then the looming question remains: What were these passages addressing?
+What did the passages originally mean to the author and to the original intended audience?
 I’ll begin to address this in the next post.
 Careful study can begin to open these meanings up to us — if we’re humble enough to not presume we already know.
 Stay tuned . . .